Creating Your Family Vision – Your Key for Family Connection ⋆ Mama Says Namaste

 We talked about what words inspire us and make us think of our family.
 We rolled out the butcher paper and drew pictures with the words and the things we love, like nature, travel, creativity, the people in our family, etc.

 Then start to narrow it down.
 Think of words that come to mind and do a family word dump.
-Then grab out the ones that stand out most that everyone agrees on, and see what you come up with.
+Grab the ones that stand out most that everyone agrees on, and see what you come up with.

 Here is what we laid out: